 Our writers engage in conversation with filmmakers and theorists in a variety of psychologically tinted fields: mental health experts, psychology scholars, pediatricians, and sociologists are all referenced and their fields become rich veins for film analysis within these essays.

 Amongst the films analyzed are Wes Anderson’s Grand Budapest Hotel, the documentary My Beautiful Broken Brain by Sophie Robinson and Lotje Sodderland, Don Hall and Chris Williams’s animated hit Big Hero 6, among several others.
 Thus, they explore how film – through nostalgia, loss, empathy, and example – affects our mental workings in myriad and striking ways.

-This issue's cover art is part of Jess Weal's Repurposed series.
-Click here for more of Jess's work.
+This issue's cover art was created by Kayleigh Van Overen.
+Click here to see more of her work.

 Understanding Loss of Self in "My Beautiful Broken Brain"